tigredonorte/procurement/docs/mvp.md

     * **Value:** Extends the research capabilities of the platform significantly by tapping into highly specific or valuable datasets tailored to different industries or research needs.

 8.  **Professional Training & Certification Programs**
-    * **Concept:** Develop and sell training courses, workshops, and certification programs focused on mastering the PRA platform, advanced product research methodologies, and data interpretation for procurement intelligence.
+    * **Concept:** Develop and sell training courses, workshops, and certification programs focused on mastering the Requisio.com platform, advanced product research methodologies, and data interpretation for procurement intelligence.
-    * **Value:** Enhances user proficiency, increases platform adoption and stickiness, and establishes PRA as a thought leader in product research.
+    * **Value:** Enhances user proficiency, increases platform adoption and stickiness, and establishes Requisio.com as a thought leader in product research.

 9.  **Enterprise Feature Sponsorship & Custom Development**
     * **Concept:** For large enterprise clients with unique needs, offer the option to sponsor or co-fund the development of specific advanced features, custom modules, or integrations that are not on the standard roadmap.
 They might get early access or some exclusivity for a period.